vighneshiyer/vighneshiyer.com/content/research/events/2025_10-tensorwave/index.md

 And with that, the panel was over.

-### Jensen Always Wins
+## Jensen Always Wins

-Looking at what was presented, what does any of it have to do with TensorWave or AMD GPUs specifically?
+Looking at what was presented, what does any of it really have to do with TensorWave or AMD GPUs?
+Why would anyone bother to use AMD GPUs?
+There are usually 3 arguments:

+1. Pricing.
+TensorWave vs Lambda
+2. Availability.
+3. Negotiating leverage.
+This is tightly coupled with the pricing argument.
+The importance of having negotiating leverage mainly applies to hyperscalars or frontier AI labs who continuously purchase massive quantities of GPUs.
+The *token consumers* and *fine-tuners* (like AT&T) will almost always choose to rent GPUs, so I would claim that the importance of leverage against NVIDIA is one-step-removed.

-Why would anyone bother to use AMD GPUs unless they were penny pinching, which hardly anyone does nowadays, considering how well funded these AI companies are.
+unless they were penny pinching, which hardly anyone does nowadays, considering how well funded these AI companies are.
+When looking at the situation with these 3 points in mind, it makes you wonder, why does anyone bother to use AMD GPUs?
 And using AMD isn't even cheaper once you factor in the opportunity cost of the time spent porting software and getting optimal performance.

 In 2024, [Jensen reminded everyone](https://www.youtube.com/watch?v=cEg8cOx7UZk) of this important fact: